sean-birmingham/form-validator/README.md

 - checkPasswordsMatch() to match confirm password

 ## Stretch
-- [ ] Add functionality for dark mode
+:heavy_check_mark: Add functionality for dark mode

 Project inspired from 20 Web Projects With Vanilla JavaScript by Brad Traversy :)